-6.8 unconstrained minimization problems (CSE)

-This problem can be approached in several ways, for example:

-- 1. The minimizer satisfies $\nabla f(\mathbf{x}^) = 0$ so that a (globalized) Newton method could be used.
+Figure 6.3: Comparison of Newton method, Broyden method, and gradient method (See Example 6.20).
+6.8 Unconstrained minimization problems (CSE) goal: minimize a function $f : \mathbb{R}^d \to \mathbb{R}$ This problem can be approached in several ways, for example: - 1.
+The minimizer satisfies $\nabla f(\mathbf{x}^) = 0$ so that a (globalized) Newton method could be used.
 We note that then the Hessian of f is required. - 2.
-Descent method: These methods identify a descent direction for f (e.g., $-\nabla f(\mathbf{x}n)$ ) and then make a step that reduces f.
-These methods typically require only $\nabla f$ and are discussed in Sec.
-6.8.1. - 3.
+Descent method: These methods identify a descent direction for f (e.g., $-\nabla f(\mathbf{x}n)$) and then make a step that reduces f.
+These methods typically require only ∇f and are discussed in Sec.
+6.5.2.
+A special case of a quadratic minimization problem is discussed in the following subsection. - 3.
 Trust region methods: these methods approximate f locally by a quadratic function that is minimized in a region where the quadratic approximation is deemed reliable.
 This is sketched in Sec.
-6.8.3.

-6.8.1 gradient methods
+6.8.2.
+6.8.1 Gradient method with quadratic cost function We consider the special case of a quadratric function f: